Glazzes/react-native-zoom-toolkit/docs/docs/guides/skia.md

 In order to get this working as expected we want to mirror the transformation state from the zoom component to the Skia component, this way the Skia canvas never gets scaled but the items within it do.

-Luckily for you, the components exposed by this library have a property called `onUpdate` which reports the changes in the transformation state.

-To make it short, we can to use these zoom components by nesting a transparent view and update the Skia components accordingly to the values provided by `onUpdate` callback.
+In order to mirror the "zoom state" from one component to another we need to follow some simple rules:

+- The zoom component must overlay the Skia canvas (either translation or absolute position), it's also required to have the same size and location at the screen as the Skia canvas.
+- The zoom component's child component must be a transparent view with the same size as the element to mirror the zoom state to in Skia canvas.
+- With the previous two rules satisfied, we need to listen to the transformation state via zoom's component `onUpdate` callback property by using [useTransformationState](../utilities/usetransformationstate) hook.

+Don't worry too much about the last one for now, with these three simple rules we're ready to go!

 ## The Heart of the Matter